 When we live in alignment with our ‘doshic’ preferences we tend to create imbalance.

 When our foods have been good but not hyper-stimulating we tend to get the best sleep.
 When our routines before we go to bed allow us to empty the mind and relax deeply in the body we tend to get the best sleep.
-So as we look at the quality of the sleep, we want to consider both – When we are sleeping?
+So as we look at the quality of sleep, we want to consider both – When we are sleeping?
 And how we are sleeping?

 If you have ever been on an airplane and one of the things they tell you is if the oxygen masks drop down, put your own on first before you start to take care of the person sitting next to you.
-Because it is the nature of the women, nature of mothers to want to take care of child before they take care of themselves.
+Because it is the nature of the women, the nature of mothers to want to take care of the child before they take care of themselves.
 But you have to learn to take care of yourself first.

 You have to make it a priority for self-care or you won’t have the energy and the stamina to take care of family and job and home and community and everything else that demands your time.